Mohammed-19992/good-readme-generator/Develop/README.md

 * [Questions](#Questions)

 ## Author
-Barry
+Mohammed Arafat

 ## Title
-Readme generator
+Good Readme Generator

 ## Description
-It allows user to generate readme files
+It helps users and programmers generate readme files within few mins when they provide information about their projects based on questions the app asks

 ## Installation
-Using CSS, Java script and ES+
+I used ES6+ and Node.js

 ## Usage
-By answering the questions
+They just need to type answers for questions the app asks them to answer

 ## License
 This project is licensed under the [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 ## Credits
-Yes, Mohammed
+No

 ## Testing
-blah blah
+If the app generates the readme file for the user then it works

 ## Questions
 Contact me using the following: